 - While it is more the mechanical action of brushing that is most effective, pet toothpastes can increase acceptance by the patient as they are available is various meat flavours.
 Human toothpaste should NOT be used as the fluoride may be toxic when swallowed and they do not like the foaming agents they contain.

-Antimicrobial preparations (Hexarinse or Maxigard)
+Antimicrobial preparations (Maxigard)

 - These can improve plaque and gingivitis control and are useful in patients with established periodontal disease instead of toothpaste.
 See below for further details.